By: Team Plan²travel Since: Sep 2019 Licence: MIT

 3.2.
 Undo/Redo feature

-command allows user to undo by one command (if the command is undoable
+The undo command allows user to undo by one command (if the command is undoable).

 The redo command allows user to return to the original state before latest undo.